 There are many different types of PPC advertising, one of the most frequent is paid search advertising (search engine advertising) which allows advertisers to bid for top ad placement on a search results page.

-For a comprehensive list of tips for how to use Google AdWords to boost your conversion rates, take a look at our 25 AdWords tips.
+For a comprehensive list of tips for how to use Google Ads to boost your conversion rates, take a look at our 25 Google Ads tips.

 Bing — the second most popular search engine in the world, with a 33.5% share of the U.S. search market — also has several advantageous features for marketers.